Ucommercenet/Avenue-Clothing-For-Kentico/README.md

 7. You're now ready to browse the Avenue Clothing Store on **localhost/home** (again, replace 'localhost' to match your hostname).

+### Troubleshooting ###

+* When downloading the .zip-file Windows might mark the file as untrusted.
+If you experience read access denied to files, you could try to unblock the downloaded .zip-file.
+Right click the file in File Explorer and tick the "Unblock" checkbox.

+* If you place the content of the .zip-file in your inetpub-folder, the application pool setup in IIS might need to be set to Identity = "LocalSystem" to have write access to the subfolders of inetpub.

 ### Running the site as an IIS application ###

 If you'd like to run the site as an IIS application, you have to follow the following steps: